Split Waterman: Speedway career

 Waterman began the 1952 season by winning the W. J. Cearns Memorial Trophy at Wimbledon.
 He qualified for the World Final again in 1952 but only managed twelfth but did win the National Trophy with Harringay.
 His career was almost ended in 1952 by a crash at Odsal Stadium in which he sustained two broken teeth and a badly broken kneecap.
 The first doctor he saw suggesting amputation of the leg.
 A second opinion disagreed, and he was able to ride a few days later with the leg heavily strapped.
 His kneecap was later replaced with an artificial one.
 In 1953, he again finished in second place in the World Final, with his last appearance in 1954, finishing fifth.
 In early 1954, Waterman was elected as vice-chairman of the Speedway Riders Association, amid a dispute between second division riders and promoters over pay.
 A riders' strike was averted after Jack Parker resigned as chairman, with Waterman taking over that role in April.
 At the end of the season, Harringay closed and he transferred to the West Ham Hammers, but only stayed a season, returning to the Wembley Lions in 1956 after being allocated to the team by the Speedway Control Board.

-In 1957, he was on the move again to the Wimbledon Dons.
+In 1957, Waterman was on the move again to the Wimbledon Dons.
 After six appearances for the Dons he was dropped from the team in July and as a result announced his retirement from speedway.
 He returned, however, in 1958, riding in five meetings for the Southampton Saints.
 Waterman did not ride at all in 1959 but made a surprising return in 1960 for the New Cross Rangers.
 In January 1961, he took out a writ alleging misrepresentation against Premier Promotions, who had billed the wrestler Bert "Split" Waterman as "Split Waterman, ex-speedway star" in an advertisement for one of their wrestling events, which reportedly attracted hundreds of New Cross speedway fans as a result.
 He rode for the Rangers again in 1961 before finally ending his career after a couple of short spells with the Ipswich Witches and the Belle Vue Aces in 1962.